-We have acted as bond counsel in connection with the issuance of the \$84,280,000 principal amount of Water System Revenue Bonds, Series 2016A (the "Series 2016A Bonds"), \$40,000,000 principal amount of Water System Revenue Bonds, Series 2016B (the "Series 2016B Bonds") and \$53,825,000 principal amount of Water System Revenue Bonds, Series 2016 Refunding (the Series 2016 Refunding Bonds" and collectively with the Series 2016A Bonds and the Series 2016B Bonds, the "Series 2016 Bonds"), of the Suffolk County Water Authority (the "Authority"), a body corporate and politic constituting a public benefit corporation of the State of New York (the "State").
-The Series 2016A Bonds are authorized under and pursuant to the Suffolk County Water Authority Act, as amended, being Title 4 of Article 5 of the Public Authorities Law of the State (the "Act") and the bond resolution of the Authority, adopted on September 27, 1988, as amended on October 27, 1988, March 30, 1993 and November 29, 1994 (the "Resolution"), and as further amended and supplemented by a supplemental resolution adopted by the Authority on September 28, 2015 and the supplemental resolution adopted by the Authority on September 26, 2016 (the "Series 2016A Supplemental Resolution").
-The Series 2016B Bonds are authorized under and pursuant to the Act and the Resolution, as further amended and supplemented by a supplemental resolution adopted by the Authority on September 26, 2016 (collectively, the "Series 2016B Supplemental Resolution").
-The Series 2016 Refunding Bonds are authorized under and pursuant to the Act and the Resolution, as further amended and supplemented by a supplemental resolution adopted by the Authority on September 26, 2016 (collectively, the "Series 2016 Refunding Supplemental Resolution" and together with the Series 2016A Supplemental Resolution and the 2016B Supplemental Resolution, the "Supplemental Resolutions").
+We have acted as bond counsel in connection with the issuance of the \$100,000,000 principal amount of Water System Revenue Bonds, Series 2018A (the Series 2018A Bonds"), of the Suffolk County Water Authority (the "Authority"), a body corporate and politic constituting a public benefit corporation of the State of New York (the "State").
+The Series 2018A Bonds are authorized under and pursuant to the Suffolk County Water Authority Act, as amended, being Title 4 of Article 5 of the Public Authorities Law of the State (the "Act") and the bond resolution of the Authority, adopted on September 27, 1988, as amended on October 27, 1988, March 30, 1993 and November 29, 1994 (the "Resolution"), and as further amended and supplemented by a supplemental resolution adopted by the Authority on June 26, 2018 ("Supplemental Resolution").